Are you looking for a contractor?

 6. Terrazzo countertops

-Depending on the retailer, the ceramic chips in the stone can vary from pastel to monochrome, making it easy to incorporate into your decor despite its contrasting design.
+Depending on the retailer, the ceramic chips embedded in the stone can vary from pastel to monochrome, making it easy to incorporate into your decor despite its contrasting design.

 Source: Nordiska Kok Kitchens & Dyke and Dean